MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-writemsr.md

 ## -returns

 None

 ## -remarks

 For a WdbgExts extension, include wdbgexts.h.
 For a DbgEng extension, include wdbgexts.h before dbgeng.h.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.</p>
+See <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.